 I’ve mentioned more than once that I “accidentally” wrote Neoreaction a Basilisk.
 This is a funny line that did its marketing purpose, but beneath the joke there’s a kind of grim-faced reality.
 Accidentally writing a book is more accurately described as compulsion and obsession.
 Whatever I may have wanted to be doing with my evenings, what happened instead was that I opened my laptop and continued to extend the strange and twisting block of text that insisted, again and again, that I come back to it.
 I too know what it’s like when only one thing is real.

-There’s also a lengthy podcast interview with Alex by Phil.
+There’s also a lengthy podcast interview with Alex by Elizabeth.
 It’s worth a play, chuck it on your phone after the album and EP.

 Cat picture by Meredith Collins